-ARTICLE 4.
+SECTION 4.
 COMPACT PRIVILEGE TO PRACTICE

-- A. Member states shall recognize the privilege to practice of an individual license in another member state that is in conformance with Article 3 of the EMS Personnel Licensure Interstate Compact. - B. To exercise the privilege to practice under the terms and provisions of this compact, an individual must: - 1.
-Be at least eighteen years of age; - 2.
-Possess a current unrestricted license in a member state as an EMT, AEMT, paramedic, or state recognized and licensed level with a scope of practice and authority between EMT and paramedic; and - 3.
-Practice under the supervision of a medical director. - C. An individual providing patient care in a remote state under the privilege to practice shall function within the scope of practice authorized by the home state unless and until modified by an appropriate authority in the remote state as may be defined in the rules of the commission. - D. Except as provided in section C of this Article, an individual practicing in a remote state will be subject to the remote state's authority and laws.
+A. Member states shall recognize the privilege to practice of an individual licensed in another member state that is in conformance with Section 3 of this compact.

+B. To exercise the privilege to practice under the terms and provisions of this compact, an individual must:

+1. Be at least eighteen (18) years of age;

+2. Possess a current, unrestricted license in a member state as an EMT, AEMT, paramedic, or state recognized and licensed level with a scope of practice and authority between EMT and paramedic; and

+3. Practice under the supervision of a medical director.

+C. An individual providing patient care in a remote state under the privilege to practice shall function within the scope of practice authorized by the home state unless and until modified by an appropriate authority in the remote state, as may be defined in the rules of the commission.

+D. Except as provided in subsection C of this Section 4, an individual practicing in a remote state is subject to the remote state's authority and laws.
 A remote state may, in accordance with due process and that state's laws, restrict, suspend, or revoke an individual's privilege to practice in the remote state and may take any other necessary actions to protect the health and safety of its citizens.
-If a remote state takes action, it shall promptly notify the home state and the commission. - E. If an individual's license in any home state is restricted or suspended, the individual shall not be eligible to practice in a remote state under the privilege to practice until the individual's home state license is restored. - F. If an individual's privilege to practice in any remote state is restricted, suspended, or revoked, the individual shall not be eligible to practice in any remote state until the individual's privilege to practice is restored.
+If a remote state takes action, the remote state shall promptly notify the home state and the commission.

+E. If an individual's license in any home state is restricted or suspended, the individual is not eligible to practice in a remote state under the privilege to practice until the individual's home state license is restored.

+F. If an individual's privilege to practice in any remote state is restricted, suspended, or revoked, the individual is not eligible to practice in any remote state until the individual's privilege to practice is restored.

-ARTICLE 5.
+SECTION 5.
 CONDITIONS OF PRACTICE IN A REMOTE STATE